 Karsten (2007) tested the photosynthetic ability of Saccharina latissima under acute 2 and 5 day exposure to salinity treatments ranging from 5-60 psu.
-A control experiment was also carried at 34 psu .
+A control experiment was also carried at 34 psu.
 Saccharina latissima showed high photosynthetic ability at >80% of the control levels between 25-55 psu.
 Hyposaline treatment of 10-20 psu led to a gradual decline of photosynthetic ability.
 After 2 days at 5 psu Saccharina latissima showed a significant decline in photosynthetic ability at approx. 30% of control.
-After 5 days at 5 psu Saccharina latissima showed a significant decline is became bleached and showed signs of severe damage.
-The affect of long-term salinity changes (>5 days) or salinity >60 PSU on Saccharina latissima 'photosynthetic ability was not tested.
-The experiment was conducted on Saccharina latissima from the Arctic, and the authors suggest that at extremely low water temperatures (1-5°C) macroalgae acclimation to rapid salinity changes could be slower than at temperate latitudes.
-It is therefore possible that resident Saccharina latissima of the UK maybe be able to acclimate to salinity changes more effectively and quicker.
+After 5 days at 5 psu Saccharina latissima speciment was conducted on Saccharina latissima from the Arctic, and the authors suggest that at extremely low water temperatures (1-5°C) macroalgae acclimation to rapid salinity changes could be slower than at temperate latitudes.
+It is therefore possible that resident Saccharina latissima of the UK maybe be able to acclimate to salinity changes more effectively.

-Chorda filum is tolerant of low salinities (Hayren, 1940; Norton & South, 1969), and has been recorded at Björnholm, Finland where salinity has been recorded as low as 5.15% (Hayren, 1940).
-Norton & South (1969) observed (experimentally) that Chorda filum could develop sporophytes at ≥5% o, however at low salinities the time taken to develop into sporophytes was slower than at full salinities (5%o=65 days, 35%o=16 days) and below 9% sporophytes did not grow above 2mm in length.
+Chorda filum is tolerant of low salinities (Wilce, 1959; Hayren, 1940; Norton & South, 1969), and has been recorded at Björnholm, Finland at a salinity as low as 5.15% (Hayren, 1940).
+Norton & South (1969) observed that Chorda filum could develop sporophytes at ≥5% ounder laboratory conditions, however at low salinities the time taken to develop into sporophytes took 65 days at 5% o, or 16 days at 35% o.
+It was also noted that below 9% o sporophytes did not grow above 2 mm in length.

 Sensitivity assessment.
-A decrease in one MNCR salinity scale from "Full Salinity" (30-40psu) to "Reduced Salinity" (18-30 psu) may inhibit Saccharina lattissima photosynthesis and hence growth.
-Chorda filum is highly tolerant of low salinity and is unlikely to be affected.
-Resistance has been assessed as 'Medium' resilience as 'High'.
+A decrease in one MNCR salinity scale from "Full Salinity" (30-40psu) to "Reduced Salinity" (18-30 psu) would inhibit Saccharina lattissima photosynthesis and hence growth.
+Chorda filum is highly tolerant of low salinity and is unlikely to be affected at the bench mark level.
+However, a shift to reduced salinity conditions is likely to result in a change in the infauna community and an overall reduction in species diversity.
+Therefore, resistance has been assessed as 'Medium' resilience as 'High'.
 Sensitivity of this biotope to a decrease in salinity has been assessed as 'Low'.

-Water flow (tidalHicurrent) changes (local)Q: J
+Water flow (tidal current) changes (local)

-High Q: High A: High C: High High Q: High A: High C: High Not sensitive Q: High A: High C: High th from 2 sites the 1st had maxima
+High Q: High A: High C: High

+High Q: High A: High C: High Not sensitive

 Peteiro & Freire (2013) measured Saccharina latissima growth from 2 sites, the 1st had maximal water velocities of 0.3 m/sec and the 2nd 0.1 m/sec.
 At site 1 Saccharina latissima had significantly larger biomass than at site 2 (16 kg/m to 12 kg/m respectively).
 Peteiro & Freire (2013) suggested that faster water velocities were beneficial to Saccharina latissima growth.
-However, Gerard & Mann (1979) measured Saccharina latissima productivity at greater water velocities and found

-Saccharina latissima productivity is reduced in moderately strong tidal streams (≤1 m/sec) when compared to weak tidal streams (<0.5 m/sec).
+However, Gerard & Mann (1979) measured Saccharina latissima productivity at greater water velocities and found Saccharina latissima productivity is reduced in moderately strong tidal streams (≤ 1 m/sec) when compared to weak tidal streams (< 0.5 m/sec).